Schwiegerknecht/ExtendedBalanceMod/README.md

 - Version 0.1 of ExtendedBalanceMod adds changes mostly to items, buffing many of those that are unviable in vanilla DG or even BalanceMod 1.31.
 A few items are nerfed, the most important being Journeyman's Treads, Ashkandor, Bulwark of the Ages, Dark Crimson Vial and Portal Locks.

-## IMPORTANT NOTE:

-Before each new release, enter the folder name of the current mod version in Chest_Items.lua.
-(The alternative is giving up the possibility to have multiple versions of the mod installed at the same time.
-Unless I find a way to automate it.)

 # Download and Installation:

 - Go to: https://github.com/Schwiegerknecht/ExtendedBalanceMod/releases